 The dynamic nature of the internet has caused a massive shift in media consumption habits.
 The traditional channels of television, radio, and print media have seen a decline in usage as more users start looking at online platforms as their primary sources of media.
 This is great for marketers because online channels allow for better targeting, tracking, and analytics.
 It facilitates the increased adoption of various marketing automation software, allowing brands to grow more cost-effectively.

 The birth of marketing technology happened sometime in the 80’s, when computers became powerful enough to store large volumes of customer information.
 In 1986, ACT!, a customer management company, developed the first ever database marketing software, basically a primitive CRM platform.
 Since then, a multitude of more sophisticated marketing automation platforms have emerged with better UIs and more useful features.

-As a matter of fact, if you’re not making use of a modern marketing automation tool, you’re probably missing out on a huge opportunity to make your internal processes quicker and more efficient.
+As a matter of fact, if you’re not making use of modern marketing automation software, you’re probably missing out on a huge opportunity to make your internal processes quicker and more efficient.

 Below are the different types of marketing automation your brand needs to consider:

 1. Customer Relationship Management Software